-Do I Want to Be a Certified First Responder?
+Should I Become a Certified First Responder?

-|Certification||Certification from National Registry of Emergency Medical Technicians (NREMT)*|
+|Certification||Certification from National Registry of Emergency Medical Technicians (NREMT), CPR certification|

 Step 1: Obtain CPR Training

 First responders are required to have certification in CPR for healthcare providers.
 Training and certification are found through the National Institutes of Health, the American Heart Association, and other venues.
 Courses provide more in-depth training than standard layperson CPR courses.
 Instruction includes 1- and 2-rescuer CPR techniques, use of an automatic external defibrillator, and rescue breathing.

 Step 2: Complete a State-Approved First Responder Course

 The U.S. Department of Transportation First Responder National Standard Curriculum is the standard for first responder training.
 The curriculum is divided into seven modules for a total of 26 lessons addressing patient preparation, airway management, patient assessment, circulation, medical emergencies and illnesses, situations involving childbirth and infants, and EMS operations.
 The course also teaches how to use certain medical equipment and report to responding emergency medical technicians and authorities.
 The 40-hour course takes around 30 days to complete.